-Dr. Randy Rhine was inaugurated as the 11th president of Chadron State College during an afternoon ceremony on the CSC campus April 26.
+Dr. Randy Rhine was inaugurated as the 11th president of Chadron State College during an afternoon ceremony on the CSC campus April 26, 2013.
 Temperatures around 70 made for an enjoyable day as the Nebraska State College System officially invested Dr. Randy Rhine as the 11th president of Chadron State College.
-The processional of faculty, administrators and special guests dressed in academic regalia created a fluttering rainbow from Crites Hall to Memorial Hall.
-Rhine walked into Memorial Hall to a fanfare provided by the CSC Brass Ensemble led by Sid Shuler.
+Rhine walked from Crites Hall to Memorial Hall led by a procession of faculty, administrators and special guests dressed in academic regalia.
+The procession was greeted by a fanfare from the CSC Brass Ensemble led by Dr. Sid Shuler.

 Nebraska State College System Chancellor Stan Carpenter said that those in attendance were witnessing one of the system’s most important events.
 He noted that there will be internal and external challenges ahead for Rhine, but that the new president’s extensive experience in higher education in Arkansas, Montana and at CSC uniquely qualifies him for the post.